 The old saying made popular by banksters “use your credit card . . . it is the same as cash” simply does not work any more.
 It never did.

 Go back over the tips listed above.
 Use what you have.
 Fix it if it is broken.
 Choose function over fashion.
 Now put that credit card back in your wallet!
 Better yet, hide it in the back of your dresser drawer.

 Your car has a mechanical breakdown and there is no other way to get to work or to town so you have to have it fixed.
 Wouldn’t it be nice to have a cookie jar full of dollar bills so that you can pay for the repairs?
 In the old days, this was called a rainy day fund.
 These days, it is called an emergency fund.

 Much like prepping, this is one thing you can do using baby steps.
 How about one meal a week of beans, rice, and a nice chunk of healthy bread (that you have made yourself)?
 This type of meal is extremely economical and you can put the money you save into your emergency fund.
-You will be surprised at how quickly $5 dollars a week adds up.

 Equally important is that no matter what your age, by saving a small amount each week, you are building a lifetime habit – one that will serve you well for many years to come and hopefully one that you will pass on to your children.

 12. Save for the special things in life